Dragnansia/OpenGame/README.md

 OpenGame
 ======
-OpenGame (OG) is a gaming dependencies installer for multi linux distro and proton ge installer (like protonup)
+OpenGame (OG) is a gaming dependencies installer for linux distros and ProtonGE installation (like protonup)

 <details>
 <summary>Distributions</summary>